-\subsection{Synthetic Contamination Maps}
+\subsection{Synthetic contamination maps}

-We synthesise $12$ statistically identical realisations from each sky patch considered in Sect.~\ref{sec:hmc-cib}, totaling $N=300$ realisations of $\rsyn$ maps using the summary statistics as discussed in Sect.\ \ref{sec:wph-cib}.
-The synthetic contamination maps retain the all the statistical properties of the $\rB$ and have a mean standard deviation $\sigma_{\rsyn}$ of $9.0\,\kJysr$ and the estimated $1\sigma$ variation in the $\sigma_{\rsyn}$ is $0.4\,\kJysr$.
-These synthetic maps follow the Gaussian distribution and have the same one-dimensional probability distribution function as the $\rB$ maps.
-We also compute the angular power spectra and the three MFs and see that they follow the mean $\rB$ statistics.
-For brevity, we only show the mean and standard deviation of the $S_{1}$ and $S_{2}$ coefficients obtained from the 25 $\rB$ and 300 $\rsyn$ maps in Fig.\ \ref{fig:hmc-wph-sc}.
-We use these 300 $\rsyn$ maps to compute the variance on its summary statistics.
+We synthesised $12$ statistically identical realisations from each sky patch considered in Sect.~\ref{sec:hmc-cib}, totaling $N=300$ realisations of $\rsyn$ maps using the summary statistics, as discussed in Sect.\ \ref{sec:wph-cib}.
+The synthetic contamination maps retained the all the statistical properties of the $\rB$ and had a mean standard deviation $\sigma_{\rsyn}$ of $9.0\,\kJysr$, and the estimated $1\sigma$ variation in the $\sigma_{\rsyn}$ was $0.4\,\kJysr$.
+These synthetic maps followed the Gaussian distribution and had the same one-dimensional probability distribution function as the $\rB$ maps.
+We also computed the angular power spectra and the three MFs.
+They followed the mean $\rB$ statistics.
+For brevity, we only show the mean and standard deviation of the $S_{1}$ and $S_{2}$ coefficients obtained from the $25\,\rB$ and $300\,\rsyn$ maps in Fig.\ \ref{fig:hmc-wph-sc}.
+We show the mean and standard deviation of the other two normalised coefficients $\bar{S}_{3}$ and $\bar{S}_{4}$ in Fig.\ \ref{fig:hmc-wph-sc-S3}.
+We used these $300\,\rsyn$ maps to compute the variance on its summary statistics.